IanMoroney/azure-content/articles/virtual-machines/virtual-machines-linux-classic-openbsd-create-upload-vhd.md

 <properties
-   pageTitle="Create and upload a FreeBSD VM image | Microsoft Azure" description="Learn to create and upload a virtual hard disk (VHD) that contains the FreeBSD operating system to create an Azure virtual machine" services="virtual-machines-linux" documentationCenter=""
+   pageTitle="Create and upload a OpenBSD VM image | Microsoft Azure" description="Learn to create and upload a virtual hard disk (VHD) that contains the FreeBSD operating system to create an Azure virtual machine" services="virtual-machines-linux" documentationCenter=""